zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 python run.py --training-pipeline
 ```

 You will notice this time your pipeline behaves differently.
-After it has built the docker image with all your code, it will push that image, and run a VM on the cloud.
+After it has built the Docker image with all your code, it will push that image, and run a VM on the cloud.
 Here is where your pipeline will execute, and the logs will be streamed back to you.
 So with a few commands, we were able to ship our entire code to the cloud!

 Curious to see what other stacks you can create?
 The [Component Guide](../../stacks-and-components/component-guide/) has an exhaustive list of various artifact stores, container registries, and orchestrators that are integrated with ZenML.
 Try playing around with more stack components to see how easy it is to switch between MLOps stacks with ZenML.